juancarrillofl/Edition/README.md

 * Suggest other tags on the top of tag pages, like in the Dawn Theme.

 * Classify post more simply, without using "tag" on the `routes.yaml` file.
-To have a cleaner url.
+To have a cleaner url. **(REMEMBER: you have to upload the routes.yaml manually on your instance or modify it directly on that same instance.
+This file does not change when you make an update on your repository!)**

 Everything else stays the same on the theme and other major changes on my website are made directly on Ghost CMS.